giulia-berto/docker-tutorial/README.md

 ```
 docker build --tag fsl:5.0 .
 ```
 - Finally, you can start a container based on your new image.
-To test if it runs as expected, you can run the following command:
+To test if it runs as expected, you can run the following command (be sure to replcae ```/absolute/path/to/directory``` with your actual absolute path):
 ```
 docker run --rm -v /absolute/path/to/directory/docker-tutorial:/workdir -t fsl:5.0 /workdir/test
 ```
   If the test passed successfully, you should see the following output:
 ```
 This is a test.
 /usr/share/fsl/5.0